Omakase Yume

 Restaurant in Chicago, Illinois, U.S.

 Omakase Yume is a Japanese restaurant in Chicago, Illinois.
-The restaurant has received a Michelin star.
-Thrillist has included Omakase Yume is lists of Chicago's best sushi establishments.
+It opened in Chicago's West Loop in July 2018 under chef Sangtae Park, initially as an eight-seat sushi counter.
+It received its first Michelin star in the 2020 Chicago guide, but lost it in the 2024 selection.
+Thrillist has included Omakase Yume in lists of Chicago's best sushi establishments.